Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1-A4zqHdNKA.md

 ### Transcript

-> will we have other maps no there it is that's why that's why i asked that one because i need to be over real quick
+> will we have other maps no there it is that's why that's why I asked that one because I need to be over real quick